Octavius-Dante/Arthelais/ex_2/Readme.md

 Requests which can be sent to server to perform an action or retrieve data **Request has header and body**
 </br></br>

-Response has header and body and it could be of any data type **(html, xml, json, excel, pdf, word..etc)**
+Response is a reply from server for a request from client it has header and body and it could be of any data type **(html, xml, json, excel, pdf, word..etc)**

 </br>